 Grasshoppers live only one summer.
 That’s the season the female lays eggs in the ground.
 A special egg case protects the eggs during winter.
 In spring nymphs hatch from the eggs.
 They look like their parents but are smaller and wingless.
 Nymphs are hungry and grow fast.
 Soon they outgrow their skin and must shed it.
 We call this molting.
 Molting includes swallowing air to puff up its body and split its tight skin.
 After five moltings the grasshopper’s wings are fullgrown and ready to fly.

 Did you know grasshoppers are one of God’s creative surprises?
 More than 600 species of grasshoppers live in the United States!
 Their differences are amazing!
 Some are green with goofy faces.
 Others are brown and live in the woods— they blend right in!
 Some look zany with wild stripes.
 Others have bright red back legs.
-What color is the grasshopper you caught?
-See how many different kinds you can find in your yard.
 The more you find, the more you’ll understand how truly great God is— grasshoppers are another example of God’s awesome work of creation!